 also allow seasonal updates, making your dining room feel fresh throughout the

 year.
 This flexible decor option is popular on Pinterest for its versatility.
+Choose patterns that

 complement your furniture colors.
 Neutral or earthy tones keep the look